Enhancing User-Feedback Driven Requirements Prioritization: Integrating into SBSE

-We observe from Table \ref{table:RQ3_average_runs} and Figure \ref{fig:RQ3_plot} that for all iReFeed variants except the inverse D-value variant, iReFeed search solutions represent a higher proportion of solutions in the reference pareto front.
+We observe from Table \ref{table:RQ3_average_runs} and Figure \ref{fig:RQ3_plot} that for all iReFeed variants except the inverse D-value variant, iReFeed search solutions represent a higher proportion of solutions in the reference Pareto front.
 The greater share, according to Finkelstein \emph{et al.}~\cite{Finkelstein-REJ09}, suggests the better performance of iReFeed NSGA-II compared to baseline NSGA-II.
+The Vargha--Delaney $A_{12}$ scores further support this observation.
+Apart from the inverse D-value variant, all other variants have $A_{12}$ values closer to 1.0 indicating that the iReFeed variant consistently across runs represents a higher percentage of solutions on the reference Pareto front compared to the baseline.
+In contrast, the $A_{12}$ value of the inverse D-value variant is 0 indicating that the baseline consistently outperforms the iReFeed variant, when the importance of D-value is reversed.
 Thus, we conclude positive findings of RQ$_3$ with iReFeed's superiority over the baseline SBSE solution.
 We attribute this to the baseline's obliviousness to requirements interconnectedness.

 The inverse D-value variant is particularly interesting.
-By inversing the importance of dependency values, this variant priorities requirements with less dependency on other requirements.
+By inverting the importance of dependency values, this variant prioritizes requirements with less dependency on other requirements.
 As a result, its performance drops significantly compared to baseline.
-This variant further strengthes the importance of integrating D-value into the iReFeed search.
+This variant further strengthens the importance of integrating D-value into the iReFeed search.